linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/A Primer [UBS Warburg].md

 Source: UBS Warburg
 Note: Assumes perpetual growth arising from: (1) perpetual efficiency gains = the long-term growth rate; (2) and (5) reinvestment at a  $3\%$  premium/discount to COE; (3) reinvestment at COE; (4) inflationary growth only

-# Section 3

 # Using Valuation Multiples

-# Relative Valuation - Observed Multiple versus Comparable
+## Relative Valuation - Observed Multiple versus Comparable

 There are several ways one can apply multiples in valuation.
 The common approach is to compare the current multiple to a historical multiple measured at a comparable point in the business cycle and macroeconomic environment.
 An alternate approach is to compare current multiples to those of other companies, a sector or a market, and compare the current spread between them to a historical spread.

 Where is the current multiple relative to a 'fair' or target multiple?

-# Relative Valuation - Observed Multiple versus Target Multiple
+## Relative Valuation - Observed Multiple versus Target Multiple

 However, one can also compare a stock's current multiple to a calculated fair or target multiple.
 At different points in the business cycle the 'fair' and observed multiples are likely to differ.
 In Chart 7 below, the current multiple cycles around the fair multiple, with the multiple at any point in the cycle mean-reverting over time to the long-term fair multiple.
 A simple investment strategy would be to sell when the current multiple is above the fair multiple and buy when it is below.